 - Give yourself plenty of space to lie down or move around

-In addition to stretching for disc pain relief, a doctor might suggest several other methods of conservative treatment to manage the symptoms associated with a bulging or herniated disc.
+In addition to stretching for disc pain relief, a physician might suggest several other methods of conservative treatment to manage the symptoms associated with a bulging or herniated disc.
 These methods can include over-the-counter or prescription medication, other forms of exercise, behavior modification or rest.
-If chronic neck or back pain persists after weeks or months of conservative treatment, a doctor may suggest surgery as an option.
+If chronic neck or back pain persists after weeks or months of conservative treatment, a physician may suggest surgery as an option.